DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 <br />

 5. **CopulaGANSynthesizer:**
-   - The Copula GAN Synthesizer uses a mix classic, statistical methods and GAN-based deep learning methods to train a model and generate synthetic data.
+   - The Copula GAN Synthesizer uses a mix of classic, statistical methods and GAN-based deep learning methods to train a model and generate synthetic data.
    - Experimental, results may vary

 ``` python